How to switch business energy suppliers in the UK

 - If your current fixed-term contract hasn’t ended.
 Once you sign up for a business energy deal, you can’t switch to a new deal until this one has expired.
 Even so, you can compare deals as soon as your switching window is open.

-- You don’t pass your new supplier’s credit check - You may not realise it, but business energy suppliers always run a credit check to help work out whether or not you are low risk or high risk before they enter into a contract with you so that they can have some assurances that you’re unlikely to default on your energy tariff.
+- You don’t pass your new supplier’s credit check - You may not realise it, but business energy suppliers always run a credit check to help work out whether or not you are low risk or high risk before they enter into a contract with you.
+This helps give them assurances that you’re unlikely to default on your energy tariff.
+For more information, check out our guide to business energy and credit checks.

 Can you change your energy supplier if you’re in debt?